tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Empower students to continue on by emphasizing that they're one step away from adding Alpaca to their toolkit.
 Reiterate that Alpaca is going to help them acquire the data they need to perform financial analysis, and it will broker the communication channel between stock exchanges and FinTech application servers.

 Remind students that they are making excellent progress.
-Not only are they submitting requests to an API, they're submitting authenticated requests in a programmatic way using SDKs.
+Not only are they submitting requests to an API, but they're also submitting authenticated requests in a programmatic way using SDKs.

 If time remains, ask the following questions: